malort/Neural_Collaborative_Filtering/README.md

 ## Introduction:

 Neural Collaborative filtering is a Deep Learning based solution that uses the flexibility, complexity, and non-linearity of Neural Networks to build a recommender system.
+NCF combines non-linearity from Neural Networks with Matrix Factorization.
+It replaces the user-item inner product with a neural architecture to learn a deeper understanding between users and items.

 ## Data: